cristianpb/cristianpb.github.io/_posts/2017-04-19-data-withings.md

 ---
 layout: post
-title: "Data withings smart watch"
+title: "Data analysis for withings smart watch"
 date:   2017-04-19 21:01:25 +0200
-description: "Analysis for one year data of my daily sleep time and number of steps."
+description: "Analysis of one year data of my daily sleep time and number of steps."
 categories: ['withings', 'r', 'data']
 ---

-# Annual report
+# Introduction

 Last year my friends gave me a [withings steel](https://www.withings.com/us/en/products/activite-steel) as a birthday gift.
-It has been almost one year and  I wanted to do the annual report about how has been this year in terms of data.
+It records automatically the number of steps and the sleep time.
+In general, It has very good accuracy and It does not require too much interaction.
+In addition, thanks to recent updates, it is able to know whether I am doing other activities like riding a bike, play handball, etc.  It has been almost one year and I wanted to do the annual report about how has been this year in terms of data.
 I used [R](https://en.wikipedia.org/wiki/R_(programming_language)) to do the analysis because I think it is easy to get beautiful and informative graphs.

-## Library import
+# Library import

 I used the following libraries: